-Without going into complicated concepts, immunity is a system that has different defense components, each of which is responsible for defense against a specific type of infection.
+Without going into complex concepts, immunity is a system that has various components of protection, each of which is responsible for protection against a certain type of infection.

-The main components of defense against viruses are the NK (natural killers) and Th1 (T-helpers-1) cell lines.
-Roughly speaking, if your immune system is dominated by these components, viral infections will be easy or asymptomatic, but on the other hand there is a risk of autoimmune reactions.
+The main components of protection against viruses are the NK (natural killers) and Th1 (T-helpers-1) cell lines .
+Roughly speaking, if these components dominate in your immunity, then viral infections will be mild or asymptomatic, but on the other hand, there is a risk of autoimmune reactions.

-Other cell lines such as B-cells (that produce antibodies), as well as Th2 (T-helpers-2) , etc. mostly "work" with bacteria, fungi, parasites, but do not cope with viruses (hi Covid:)).
-That is why all sorts of "measuring the strength" of immunity against viruses (or after vaccination) through antibodies is complete nonsense.
+Other cell lines, such as B cells (which produce antibodies), as well as Th2 (T-helpers-2) , etc., for the most part "work" with bacteria, fungi, parasites, but do not cope with viruses (hello covid :)).
+That is why all sorts of "measurements of the strength" of immunity against viruses (or after vaccination) through antibodies are complete nonsense.

-From a practical point of view, it is first of all important to determine your individual activity of some components against the background of others.
-For example, there are people whose immune system is good at dealing with bacteria but does not "take out" viruses, and vice versa.
-You can do this with an immunogram, which can be done in any civilian laboratory.
-This analysis will show the concentration of all major immune cells and their ratio.
+From a practical point of view, it is primarily important to determine your individual activity of some components against the background of others.
+For example, there are people whose immunity copes well with bacteria, but does not "take out" viruses, and vice versa.
+This can be done with the help of an immunogram, which can be done in any civilian laboratory.
+This analysis will show the concentration of all the main immune cells, as well as their ratio.

-I personally use NOW IMMUNE RENEW.
-However, any supplement with large amounts of Astragalus membranaceus (Astragalus membranaceus) plant extract has properties to stimulate components of the immune system's viral defenses.
+Personally, I use NOW IMMUNE RENEW .
+However, any supplement with a large amount of Astragalus membranaceus plant extract (Astragalus membranaceus) has the properties of stimulating the components of viral immunity protection.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8324177/